Delivering on our mission to promote a trusted internet for Canadians

 Ottawa Gatineau Internet Exchange OGIX

-Building a better online Canada requires expertise.
-For four consecutive years CIRA has been named a top employer in the National Capital Region by Canada’s Top Employers.
+For five consecutive years CIRA has been named a top employer in the National Capital Region by Canada’s Top Employers.

 Average annual member satisfaction score